intellectix/EDCWebsite/docs/docs/table-operations.md

 sidebar_label: Table Operations
 ---

-The EDC provides users with the ability to use OData to query their database.
+The EDC provides users with the ability to use OData to query their database tables.

 Learn more about OData <a href="https://www.odata.org/getting-started/" target="_blank">here.</a>